FreekPols/Wizard-jb2/app/src/lib/parser/README.md

 For parsing the Markdown to ProseMirror, we use [MySTMD].
 MystMD gives us an abstract syntax tree, which is defined by myst-spec.
 (Side
-note: myst-spec is typescript types converted from a JSON schema, giving aless than ideal type model for the AST.)
+note: myst-spec is typescript types converted from a JSON schema, giving a less-than-ideal type model for the AST, so we have to work around that in some cases.)

-We then have handlers for the MyST AST types, located in `index.ts`, which convert the nodes to their corresponding ProseMirror nodes.
+We then have handlers for the MyST AST types, located in `myst_to_prosemirror.ts`, which convert the nodes to their corresponding ProseMirror nodes.
+And vice versa for `prosemirror_to_myst.ts`

 ProseMirror handles links, bold or emphasized text and other 'marks', as they are called by the ProseMirror documentation, differently than the MyST AST.